SmithEcophysLab/ecophys_sp2019/user_guide.md

 	> git clone https://github.com/SmithEcophysLab/ecophys_sp2019.git

 	Now the full repository should be downloaded in a new folder.

+3. To make sure you have the most up-to-date version of the files from the main repository, you will can run the command `git status` from the command line within your cloned repository.
+E.g.,

+> cd ~/Documents/Git/ecophys_sp19

+> git status

+4. If you are not up to date, you can run the command `git pull` from the main repository and this will pull in all the new changes to the repository.

+> cd ~/Documents/Git/ecophys_sp19

+> git pull

 ## How do I provide feedback about folders or files?
 You can provide feedback by opening an issue!
 To do this, navigate to the